-Recent directing projects include the world premiere of Nathan Alan Davis' Nat Turner in Jerusalem at New York Theatre Workshop, the Boston premiere of Danai Gurira's The Convert (Elliot Norton Award, Outstanding Production; IRNE Award, Best Production & Best Director), and the world premiere of The Broken Record at FringeNYC (Overall Excellence Award).
-Other favorite projects include: developing and directing Danny Bryck's "docu-play" about Occupy Boston, No Room For Wishing (co-produced by Central Square Theater, Company One and Boston Playwrights' Theatre), co-directing the Boston premiere of Tarell McCraney's The Brother Sister Plays at Company One in Boston (IRNE Award: Best Production; IRNE nominee: Best Director; Elliot Norton Nominee: Outstanding Production), Lydia Diamond’s Harriet Jacobs at Underground Railway Theatre in Cambridge, MA (Elliot Norton Nominee: Best New Play; IRNE Nominee: Best Ensemble) and the RI premiere of Hedwig and the Angry Inch at Perishable Theatre/Trinity Repertory Company (Motif Awards: Best Production, Best Set Design, Best Actor).
+Recent directing projects include the world premiere of Nathan Alan Davis' Nat Turner in Jerusalem at New York Theatre Workshop, the world premiere of Eleanor Burgess' Chill at Merrimack Rep, and Dominque Morisseau's Skeleton Crew at The Huntington Theatre Company.
+Other favorite projects include: the Boston premiere of Danai Gurira's The Convert (Elliot Norton Award, Outstanding Production; IRNE Award, Best Production & Best Director), the world premiere of The Broken Record at FringeNYC (Overall Excellence Award), the Boston premiere of Tarell McCraney's The Brother Sister Plays at Company One in Boston (IRNE Award: Best Production), Lydia Diamond’s Harriet Jacobs at Underground Railway Theatre in Cambridge, MA (Elliot Norton Nominee: Best New Play; IRNE Nominee: Best Ensemble) and the RI premiere of Hedwig and the Angry Inch at Perishable Theatre/Trinity Repertory Company (Motif Awards: Best Production, Best Set Design, Best Actor).

 In addition to her artistic practice, Megan works as an organizational consultant specializing in connecting arts organizations more deeply to their communities, and Equity, Diversity, and Inclusion initiatives.
 She has taught classes and workshops in community-based performance at Brown University and Yale University, and was a co-organizer of the Fall 2011 "Making, Meaning, and Context: A Radical Reconsideration of Arts Work" Conference at Goddard College.
 Megan is proud to be part of the current conversation on diversity and inclusion in the American theater, both nationally and in the Boston community, and part of the first ever TCG Diversity and Inclusion Institute.
 She recently published "The Ferguson Theater Syllabus" in American Theatre magazine, co-authored with Claudia Alick, and is the creator/admin of a resource for identifying diverse theater designers and technicians.
 She's proud to have authored the forwards to Lydia Diamond's Harriet Jacobs (Northwestern University Press, 2011) and Chantal Bilodeau's Sila (Talonbooks, 2015).